 1. Queensland: Bundaberg and Hervey Bay

-- Why it’s affordable: These coastal towns offer a relaxed lifestyle with stunning beaches and a slower pace of life compared to Brisbane or the Gold Coast.
+- Why it’s affordable: Both towns provide a slower pace of life and lower cost of living than Brisbane or the Gold Coast.

-- Highlights: Hervey Bay is a gateway to Fraser Island and a hotspot for whale watching, while Bundaberg is known for its iconic rum distillery and Great Barrier Reef access.
+- Highlights: Hervey Bay is a gateway to Fraser Island and a hotspot for whale watching, while Bundaberg offers a rich food and drink scene and proximity to the Great Barrier Reef.

 2. New South Wales: Shoalhaven and Forster